ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 ![Overview of PSC](@site/docs/en/cloud/security/images/gcp-psc-overview.png)

 :::important
-By default ClickHouse service is not available via Private Service connect even if PSC connection is approved and established, you need explicitly add PSC ID to allow list on instance level by creating Support request.
+By default a ClickHouse service is not available via Private Service connect even if the PSC connection is approved and established; you need explicitly add the PSC ID to the allow list on an instance level by creating a Support request.

+The support request will be covered later in this document.
 :::